Interference of chiral Andreev edge states: CAES interference

 We also simultaneously measure the differential Hall conductance, $G_{xy}=dI/dV_{xy}$, where the transverse voltage is measured between the normal contacts \textbf{\textit{b}} and \textbf{\textit{d}} in Fig.\,1A.
 This quantity remains well-quantized through the relevant range of gate voltages and temperatures below 3 K. This ensures that the bulk of the sample is gapped and that transport occurs only through the edge states.
 In the data presented, the sample is held at the base temperature below 100 mK unless otherwise specified, and the MoRe remains superconducting at all the magnetic fields ($B<6$ T) and temperatures studied.

 Fig.\,1B shows the map of Hall conductance $G_{xy}$ measured vs. $B$ and gate voltage $V_{G}$.
-The valley and spin degeneracies in this sample start to lift at $B \sim 1$ T, leading to the appearance of all integer filling factors, $\nu$.
+The valley and spin degeneracies in this sample start to lift at $B \approx 1$ T, leading to the appearance of all integer filling factors, $\nu$.
 The broken symmetry states have smaller activation gaps than the main sequence of filling factors $\nu=4 (n+1/2)$.
 In order to ensure that the bulk of the sample remains insulating when we vary the current bias and temperature, we focus on the robust filling factor $\nu=2$ (filled lowest Landau level) which has an energy gap on the order of tens of meV.
-In Fig.\,1C, we plot the simultaneous measurement of $\Rds$ and $G_{xy}$ versus $V_{G}$ in the range corresponding to the Landau level filling factor $\nu=2$ at $B=3$ T. The Hall conductance is well-quantized, despite the fact that the current flows through a superconducting drain contact.
-This observation is in agreement with the Landauer-B\"uttiker (LB) formula in \cite{sup} section S3, which shows that $G_{xy}$ measured between the normal contacts \textbf{\textit{b}} and \textbf{\textit{d}} should be quantized regardless of the properties of the drain contact.
+In Fig.\,1C, we plot the simultaneous measurement of $\Rds$ and $R_{xy}$ versus $V_{G}$ in the range corresponding to the Landau level filling factor $\nu=2$ at $B=3$ T. We subtract $h/2e^2$ from $R_{xy}$ to highlight the degree of Hall quantization on the same scale as the variations of $\Rds$.
+Clearly, the Hall conductance is well-quantized, despite the fact that the current flows through a superconducting drain contact.
+(The deviations of the plateau level from the quantized value for the individual curves are likely caused by the slow drift of our home-made amplifier.)
+The observed quantization is in agreement with the Landauer-B\"uttiker formula in Supplementary Information section S3, which shows that $R_{xy}$ measured between the normal contacts \textbf{\textit{b}} and \textbf{\textit{d}} should be quantized regardless of the properties of the drain contact.